askomics/website/README.md

 make page
 ```

-The new page will be created in the `pages` directory
+The new page will created in the `pages` directory

 ### Create a post